-In spite of this increase, the hurdle rates for equipment, industrial structures and public utilities decline by $2\frac{1}{2}$, $1\frac{1}{2}$ and 1 percentage points, respectively.
+In spite of this increase, the hurdle rates for equipment, industrial structures and public utilities decline by 21⁄2, 11⁄2 and 1 percentage points, respectively.
 Those for depreciable real estate are roughly unchanged (the interest rate increase and more generous depreciation roughly offsetting), while those for inventories and owner-occupied housing increase by just over a percentage point.
-The homeownership rate declines by $4\frac{1}{2}$ percentage points.
-On net, the capital stock is shifted sharply from residential to nonresidential uses, with the aggregate housing stock declining by $9\frac{1}{2}$ %.
-Of the nonresidential components, the increases are roughly 10% for equipment and industrial structures and about 5% for public utilities and commercial real estate.
-Inventories decline by 1%.
+The homeownership rate declines by 41⁄2 percentage points.
+On net, the capital stock is shifted sharply from residential to nonresidential uses, with the aggregate housing stock declining by 91⁄2 percent.
+Of the nonresidential components, the increases are roughly 10 percent for equipment and industrial structures and about 5 percent for public utilities and commercial real estate.
+Inventories decline by one percent.

 Incorporating a 3 percentage point decline in the inflation rate sharply alters the results.
-Because the interest rate declines by roughly a point and a half for each point decline in inflation, disinflation is good for owner-occupied housing; the real after-tax financing rate will decline for households in tax brackets below 33%.
+Because the interest rate declines by roughly a point and a half for each point decline in inflation, disinflation is good for owneroccupied housing; the real after-tax financing rate will decline for households in tax brackets below 33 percent.
 Thus we see a 4 percentage point increase in the homeownership rate relative to the case of no decline in inflation.
 The total housing stock is roughly unchanged, however; the increase in owner-occupied housing is about offset by the decline in rental housing.
 The disinflation also induces a shift in the composition of structures, with corporate structures rising and highly-levered noncorporate structures declining (the advantages of debt are reduced at lower interest rates).

-8.3.2 A Comparison with Observed Changes
+A Comparison with Observed Changes

 Model simulations should not be expected to track observed economic changes closely.
-Simulations provide an estimate of where an economy in full equilibrium at the initial parameter values will eventually move in response to a specified disturbance (change in model parameters, structure or state of the world).
+Simulations provide an estimate of where an economy in full equilibrium at the initial parameter values will eventually move in response to a specified disturbance (change in model parameters, structure or state of world).
 However, even if the model accurately characterizes the economy, the observed economic changes may differ from those implied by the model for two reasons.
-First, the economy may have been far from full equilibrium when the disturbance occurred.
+First, the economy may have been a significant distance from full equilibrium when the disturbance occurred.
 If the tendency toward this equilibrium differs significantly from the tendency created by the specified disturbance, the observed changes in the economy may not resemble the simulated changes.
 Second, disturbances other than those specified may have occurred.
 If these have impacts that correlate negatively in some respects from the specified disturbances, again the simulated changes may differ significantly from the actual changes.
 Nonetheless, simulations of the major disturbances to an economy should trace out the broad contours of subsequent economic events.